algolia/algoliasearch-client-node/README.md

 To setup your project, follow these steps:

- 1. Add algolia-search by copying `algoliasearch-node` in you cloud directory
+ Add algolia-search by copying `algoliasearch-node.js` in you cloud directory
 ```
 cp $PATH_TO/algoliasearch-node.js $PATH_TO_MYPROJECT/cloud/
 ```
- 1. Initialize the client with your ApplicationID and API-Key.
+ Initialize the client with your ApplicationID and API-Key.
 You can find all of them on [your Algolia account](http://www.algolia.com/users/edit).

 ```javascript
 var Algolia = require('cloud/algoliasearch-node');